Lenfest-Institute/snc-data-dashboard/README.md

 After running that command, the processed JSON file of the data will be available at static/data/filteredData.json.

+Columns can be omitted from the data processing by putting the column key name in the `ignoreColumns` array in the process-data.js file.

 ## Project Structure
 src/
   ├── lib/           # Shared utilities and components